 β Lithium

-- Key points: Classic mood stabilizer.
+Key points: Classic and effective mood stabilizer.

-- Check levels: 0.6β1.2 mEq/L β toxic if higher!
+Check levels: 0.6β1.2 mEq/L β toxicity occurs above this range.

-- Toxicity signs: Tremor, confusion, vomiting, diarrhea.
+Toxicity signs: Tremor, confusion, vomiting, and diarrhea.

-β Anticonvulsants (used as mood stabilizers)
+β Anticonvulsants (Used as Mood Stabilizers)

-- Examples: Valproic acid (Depakote), Carbamazepine (Tegretol), Lamotrigine (Lamictal)
+Examples: Valproic acid (Depakote), Carbamazepine (Tegretol), Lamotrigine (Lamictal)

 π Nursing Bundle Cheat Sheet: Quick Dos & Donβts